top of page

 Author’s Bio

-Isabella Boston is a Wordsmith and the creator of Bella’s Attic Studio.
-She is well-versed in copywriting, articles, research, and medical content writing, with a focus on traumatic brain injury (TBI), autoimmune disorders, and inflammatory illnesses.
-She is a diarist and the author of Passion of Flames.
+Isabella Boston is a wordsmith and the creator of Bella’s Attic Studio.
+She is well-versed in copywriting, scientific research, informative articles, and medical content writing, with a focus on the areas of neuroscience and immunology.
+She is also a diarist and a published author.

-When Isabella is not writing, she enjoys reading, fashion, learning new languages, and spreading God’s Holy Word.
+When Isabella is not writing, she enjoys reading, vintage-style fashion, learning a new language, and spreading God’s Holy Word.